Skip to content

 • High interdisciplinary experience - Combining physics, neuroscience, neuroimaging, data science, engineering, and medicine.

-• Getting funding - In competitive calls and working with the industry, achieving funding for more than 7,11 M EUR.
+• Getting funding - In competitive calls and working with the industry, achieving funding for more than 9,14 Millions Euros.

-• Research projects evaluation - Regularly for different funding agencies such as Spanish National Science Plan in the panel of Biomedical Engineering, the Spanish Health Plan in the panel of Neurology, and also at international programs, such as the Marie Sklodowska-Curie Actions, the Research Foundation Flanders (FWO), the EPSRC in the UK, and the BBSRC in the UK.
+• Research projects evaluation - Regularly for different funding agencies such as Spanish National Science and Health Ministry, and also at international programs, such as the Marie Sklodowska-Curie Actions, the Israel Science Foundation, the Research Foundation Flanders (FWO), the EPSRC in the UK, and the BBSRC in the UK.

 Contact - If you are interested in knowing details or possibilities of collaboration: